TRAVELLING WITH CHILDREN

 Immunisations are recommended when travelling to South Africa – don’t worry, it’s worth it!
 It is recommended that you make an appointment to see a healthcare provider at least 6 weeks prior to departure so that they can give you advice dependent on the areas and activities you will be undertaking.

-It is of course dependant on the time of year when you are travelling.
-Between the months of May to August there are few if any mosquito present in Hluhluwe as it is our winter.
+Hluhluwe is in a low risk malaria zone.
 According to the iSimangaliso Wetland Park authority, the threat of malaria in this area has almost entirely been removed due to close co-operation between the Swaziland, Mozambique and South African governments.

 Other medical info